Sun Belt Conference men's basketball tournament

-The Sun Belt Conference men's basketball tournament has been played every year since the formation of the Sun Belt Conference for the 1976–77 academic year.
+The Sun Belt Conference men's basketball tournament has been played every year since the formation of the Sun Belt Conference prior to the 1976–77 American collegiate academic year.
 The winner of the tournament is guaranteed an automatic berth into the NCAA Division I men's basketball tournament.

 History

 Format

 The size and format of the Sun Belt tournament has varied widely since its establishment in 1976.
 The size of the conference has ranged between a minimum of six teams and as many as thirteen.

 Nonetheless, the tournament has consistently utilized a simple single-elimination style tournament.
 Through the 2018 edition of the tournament, with a few exceptions, all conference members were typically invited to each tournament.
 Depending on the total number of teams in the league during a particular year, higher-seeded teams have sometimes received byes into the quarterfinal or semifinal rounds.
 Teams have always been seeded based on regular season conference records, although some modifications were made when the league was split into divisions during the 2000s.

 During the 2018 offseason, the conference announced radical changes to its basketball scheduling and tournament format.
 A year later, many of these changes were reevaluated and placed on hold; the ones listed here remained in place.